metahkg/metahkg/README.md

 ## Metahkg Api Client

 We have a typescript api client [here](https://gitlab.com/metahkg/metahkg-api) (in metahkg-api), for easily accessing the api.
-Please use the api client with a same major version of metahkg-server.
+Please use the api client with a same minor version of metahkg-server.

 ## Docs